 - The quick ratio is another, more conservative, measure of Pohnpei's ability to pay its short-term obligations.
 The quick ratio compares total cash and short-term investments to current liabilities.
 A quick ratio of 1.00 to 1 indicates adequate current liquidity and an ability to meet the short-term obligations with cash.
-This analysis uses only the General Fund, the primary operating fund of Pohnpei. - At September 30, 2006, Pohnpei had a General Fund ratio of cash and cash equivalents to current liabilities of to .90 to 1.
-This indicates that Pohnpei had 90 cents of cash and cash equivalents available to pay \$1 of current liabilities, and is considered a slightly below satisfactory financial liquidity ratio.
+This analysis uses only the General Fund, the primary operating fund of Pohnpei. - At September 30, 2007, Pohnpei had a General Fund ratio of cash and cash equivalents to current liabilities of 1.26 to 1.
+This indicates that Pohnpei had \$1.26 of cash and cash equivalents available to pay each \$1 of current liabilities, and is considered an above satisfactory financial liquidity ratio.

-Performeter® Reading
+Performeter[®] Reading